 The products below are amongst the best brushes for long haired dogs.
 It's important to read each review to find the brush that's best suited to your pet though.

 Note: If you want to know the best dog brushes for all breeds, check out my guide here.
 I've also written a guide to short hair brushes.
-Dogs with long hair may also benefit from a detangling conditioner, such as these.
+Dogs with long hair may also benefit from a detangling conditioner, such as these, or even a detangler spray.

 One of the best slicker brushes for long haired dogs is the Hertzko Self Cleaning brush.
 It's a relatively inexpensive brush that's great for getting rid of mats, tangles and trapped dirt.